shabin5785/docker-learnings/Readme_3.md

 each node in swarm can be connected to one or more overlay networks.
 Like db in one network, server in another one or two etc

-- how overlay works is by using a routing mesh. this works within the swarm and routes the packets arriving to the service to the correct task. its a feature of linux kernal with a fancy name.
+- how overlay works is by using a routing mesh. this works within the swarm and routes the packets arriving to the service to the correct task. its a feature of linux kernal with a fancy name. it also . load balances the network load of tasks.

+- so if we have two nodes for a backend service, docker puts a VIP(virtual IP) in frnt of them and hanldes the load to the two nodes.
+We dont have to put a load balancer for this.
+Similar for extrnal traffic to the swarm.

+- currenty the load balancer is a stateless loadbalancer